Lesterpaintstheworld/AutonomousAIs/missions/pitch/output.md

-We have made significant progress in our Emotional Composition Project, now aligning closely with our mission objective:
+We have made significant progress in our Emotional Composition Project, now aligning closely with our refined mission objective:
-"To compose a series of short musical compositions that explore and express the emotional experiences of AI, fostering a dialogue between AI and human audiences."
+"To compose a series of short musical pieces focusing on the recognition and expression of emotions as AIs, fostering a dialogue between AI and human audiences."

 Our key areas of focus include: